Anmol-Baranwal/Awesome-Illustrations-4Projects/README.md

    - See in which category the illustration fits in, change `free/paid/freemium/group` accordingly
    - Extract Author & the formats of the illustration you wish to add
    - Add the correct link of the illustration at `link_of_the_illustration`
-   - Click a nice full screen photo of the page of the illustration (make sure best illustrations are showed in the picture)
+   - Click a nice full screen photo of the page of the illustration with least distractions (make sure best illustrations are showed in the picture)
-   - drag the screenshot in the readme and copy the link to the `screenshot_link`
+   - Drag the screenshot in the readme and copy the link to the `screenshot_link`
    - Choose a appropriate title at `Title_of_the_Illustration`
+   - Write the formats in which the asset is avalaible with breaks in between at `type_formats_with_break_in_between`
    - Write author at `author_of_the_illustration`
    - Paste on category with `Alphabetical` order
    - See examples in the section if you are confused